UNIT- VI SOCIOLOGY AND EDUCATION

 Cultural Diversity

-India is a multicultural society and as a teacher and administrator you must think for
+is a multicultural society and as a teacher and administrator you must think

 your action with these perspectives.
 Recently we have seen lot of turmoil on the issue of